JuliaRegistries/General/README.md

 #### How do I rename an existing registered package?
 Technically, you can't rename a package once registered, as this would break existing users.
-But you can re-register the package again under a new name.
+But you can re-register the package again under a new name with a new UUID.
-Which has basically the same effecrt.
+Which has basically the same effect.

  - Follow the instructions above for renaminging a package: rename on GitHub, rename files etc.
  - Generate a new UUID for the Project.toml